 Biodiversity has informed, guided, or inspired human progress through a myriad of technological innovation.
 This is often referred to as biomimetics or biomimicry.
 Mini episodes of the case for conservation podcast will explore this topic, as a complement to the full-length monthly interview episodes.
 Each will discuss an innovation, as well as the ecology, taxonomy and conservation of the organism(s) that inspired it.

-Upcoming mini episode: (ii) Marine worms & surgical adhesives
+Mini episode (ii): Marine worms & surgical adhesives

 One of the challenges facing certain surgical procedures is how to glue tissue in a wet environment.
 The sandcastle worm (Phragmatopoma californica) solved a similar problem millions of years ago, and we have managed to mimic the recipe.
 Here is a link to the paper I mentioned about the sandcastle worm and other marine organisms' adhesive adaptations.
 And here is another, to a book on polychaetes.

-Upcoming mini episode: (iii) Desert beetles and water harvesting
+Upcoming mini episode (iii): Desert beetles and water harvesting

 Water shortage is one of the most formidable challenges facing in increasing proportion of humankind.
 The Namib desert beetle (Stenocara gracilipes) has an adaptation to its hyper-aid environment that is informing innovations to deal with this challenge.